Configuration

 DATABASE_URL | string | — | Yes | PostgreSQL connection string in the format postgresql://USER:PASSWORD@HOST:PORT/DATABASE.
 Inside Docker, use postgresql://wasphere:changeme@postgres:5432/wasphere. |

 JWT_SECRET | string | — | Yes | Secret key used to sign JWT access tokens.
-Must be at least 32 characters.
 Generate with openssl rand -hex 32.
-Rotate this to invalidate all existing sessions. |
+Rotating this invalidates all existing dashboard sessions. |

-WA_TOKEN | string | — | Yes | Shared secret the Dashboard API sends as X-Api-Token to authenticate with the WA Server.
-Generate with openssl rand -hex 32.
-Must match WA_TOKEN in the WA Server section. |
+INTERNAL_WEBHOOK_SECRET | string | — | Yes | Shared secret used to authenticate internal audit/event callbacks from the WA Server to the Dashboard API.
+Must match the value in the WA Server section.
+Generate with openssl rand -hex 32. |

 DASHBOARD_PORT | number | 3000 | No | Port the Dashboard API listens on.
 Only change if running without Docker. |